liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-publishing-content-dynamically/04-publishing-assets.markdown

 Enabling RSS Subscription creates an RSS feed containing links to all of the assets that the Asset Publisher is configured to display.
 A link to this RSS feed appears at the bottom of the Asset Publisher application.
+This option is only available when the *Dynamic* Asset Selection is configured.

 ![Figure 4: When RSS subscriptions have been enabled for an Asset Publisher application, a link to the Asset Publisher's RSS feed appears.
 Users can subscribe to the Asset Publisher's RSS feed using their preferred RSS reader.](../../../images/asset-publisher-rss.png)